daily-demos/breakout-rooms/README.md

    - The total number of breakout rooms participants can be split into.
    - Auto-joining: if participants should automatically join a breakout room when the breakout session becomes active, or if they can choose when to join.
    - Letting users leave the breakout rooms to return to the lobby room, or making them stay until the breakout session is complete.
-   - Breakout room expiration time: when a breakout room expires and all the participants are moved back to the main lobby room
+   - Breakout room expiration time: when a breakout room expires and all the participants are moved back to the main lobby room.

 ## Technical implementation